Who is required to report to the Secretary of State?

 - Made an expenditure, contracted for services, or reserved space with the intent of promoting the individual’s candidacy for office.

-An official filing is required to satisfy current Campaign Finance filing requirements.
 Current officeholders are considered Candidates until the Candidate filing deadline for the next election for his or her office.

 Can an individual inquire about support for his or her candidacy without becoming a Candidate?